 The Cryptographic Services runs as NT Authority\NetworkService in a shared process of svchost.exe.
 Other services might run in the same process.
-If the Cryptographic Services fails to start, the error is logged.
+If Cryptographic Services fails to start, the error is logged.
 Windows 8 startup proceeds, but a message box is displayed informing you that the CryptSvc service has failed to start.

 Cryptographic Services won't start, if the Remote Procedure Call (RPC) service is stopped or disabled.

 If Cryptographic Services is stopped, the Application Identity fails to start and initialize.

 1. Select your Windows 8 release and edition, and then click on the Download button below.

 2. Save the RestoreCryptographicServicesWindows8.bat file to any folder on your hard drive.